 He simply carved a niche where no one saw an opportunity.
 He got experimental and creative with the snap chat app filters.
 He was bold enough to launch the result of his experiment for the world regardless, and that birthed the Lasisi Elenu brand.
 And when the likes, comments and follows started coming, he never stopped creating fascinating and engaging contents.
 Today, Lasisi Elenu is one of the young and fastest growing social media influencers in Nigeria.

 So I rest my case here for now.
 I sincerely hope you have learnt a few things.

-Who are your favorite Nigerian social media influencers?
+Who are your favourite Nigerian social media influencers?

 Looking forward to reading your responses.

 Meanwhile, follow us on Instagram for daily inspiration